analysiscenter/batchflow/doc/pipeline.md

                   p.another_action()
 ```
 However, you cannot execute this pipeline as it doesn't linked to any dataset.
-On the other hand, such pipelines might be applied to many datasets:
+On the other hand, such pipelines might be applied to different datasets:
 ```python
 cifar10_pipeline = template_preprocessing_pipeline << cifar10_dataset
 mnist_pipeline = template_preprocessing_pipeline << mnist_dataset